systemtruststores/systemtruststores.github.io/docs/rationale/index.md

 ### on Windows

-On Windows the trust store is the Windows Certificate Store.
+On Windows the truststore is the Windows Certificate Store.

 Language runtimes can integrate with the Windows Certificate Store in the following ways: